Cesar-Segura/Device-Tree-Runtime-Configuration/README.md

 - run ./build-run-parser.sh from the terminal

 # TODO:
+- The code needs to be refactored to include an iterator object
+- This iterator object will hold an offset (and other attributes) in it
-// offset wrapped as own type and passed into function
+- iterator passed into each function
-// general parsing API: fdt_iterator_next(), fdt_iterator_init()
-// better than static offset bc can have more than one thread of iteration
+- better than static offset because we can have more than one thread of iteration
-- Error check for malloc failures
+- general parsing API: fdt_iterator_next(), fdt_iterator_init()
+- implement offset wrapped as own type and passed into function
+- Other items:
 	- Reconsider placement of offset alignment functions
 	- Figure out a better way of error propogation through the embedded functions
 	- Backwards compatibility with older versions of device tree
-- Better printing of property values